bbauska/zombiePolitics/README.md

 tures.
-For instance, in a revealing interview with Deborah Solomon of The New York Times at the end of November 2009, James Inhofe, a conservative Republican Senator from Oldahoma, stated that he did not think that the naval base at Guantanamo should be closed because it was “a real resource."6 Inhofe then talked about Gitmo-this Gulag for the stateless roundly condemned all over the world­ as if it were a vacation spot generously provided by the U.S. government for detainees, many of whom were legally but unjustly rendered as part of America's war
+For instance, in a revealing interview with Deborah Solomon of The New York Times at the end of November 2009, James Inhofe, a conservative Republican Senator from Oldahoma, stated that he did not think that the naval base at Guantanamo should be closed because it was "a real resource."6 Inhofe then talked about Gitmo-this Gulag for the stateless roundly condemned all over the world­ as if it were a vacation spot generously provided by the U.S. government for detainees, many of whom were legally but unjustly rendered as part of America's war